Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add the accounts to AWS Organizations.
 Use a service control policy (SCP) to tag all the untagged resources.
 - [ ] Use an AWS Config rule to find the untagged resources.
 Set the remediation action to terminate the resources.
 - [ ] Use Cost Explorer to find and tag all the untagged resources.
-- [x] Use Tag Editor to find and taq all the untaqqed resources.
+- [x] Use Tag Editor to find and tag all the untagged resources.

 ### A SysOps administrator is helping a development team deploy an application to AWS Trie AWS CloudFormat on temp ate includes an Amazon Linux EC2 Instance an Amazon Aurora DB cluster and a hard coded database password that must be rotated every 90 days.
 What is the MOST secure way to manage the database password?